TrebledJ/trebledj.github.io/content/posts/programming/digital-audio-synthesis/2023-03-09-digital-audio-synthesis-for-dummies-part-2.md

     - Generate an 880Hz tone in the new track.
 Same method as above.
     - Play it to hear a beautiful sounding octave.

-{% image "assets/audacity.jpg", "The audacity of it all!" %}
+{% image "assets/audacity.jpg", "", "The audacity of it all!", "Screenshot of Audacity with the 440 Hertz and 880 Hertz sine tone." %}

 During playback, Audacity will combine the samples from both tracks by summing them and play the summed signal.